Happyculture/combawa/README.md

 You can use more arguments such as : `./vendor/bin/combawa.sh --env dev --mode install --backup 1 --fetch-db-dump`

 Here is the list of available arguments:
+* `--yes`, `-y`: Do not ask for confirmation before running the build.
+Useful for CI integration.
 * `--env`, `-e`: Environment to build.
 Allowed values are: dev, testing, prod
 * `--mode`, `-m`: Build mode.
 Allowed values are: install, update
 * `--backup`, `-b`: Generates a backup before building the project.
 Allowed values are: 0: do not generate a backup, 1: generate a backup.